Kathryn Bigelow: 2008–2016: Critical acclaim and international recognition

 She became the first woman to receive an Academy Award for Best Director for The Hurt Locker.
 She was the fourth woman in history to be nominated for the honor, and only the second American woman.
 A competitor in the category was her ex-husband, James Cameron, who directed the sci-fi film Avatar.
 In her acceptance speech for her Academy Award, Bigelow surprised many audience members when she did not mention her status as the first woman to ever receive an Oscar for Best Director.
-In the past, Bigelow has refused to identify herself as a "woman filmmaker" or a "feminist filmmaker."
-She has been criticized for the violence in her films by writers like Mark Salisbury, who asked in The Guardian, "Why does she make the kind of movie she makes?" and by Marcia Froelke Coburn, who asked in the Chicago Tribune, "What's a nice woman like Bigelow doing making erotic, violent vampire movies?"
+In the past, Bigelow has refused to identify herself as a "woman filmmaker" or a "feminist filmmaker".
+She has been criticized for the violence in her films by writers such as Mark Salisbury, who asked in The Guardian, "Why does she make the kind of movie she makes?" and by Marcia Froelke Coburn, who asked in the Chicago Tribune, "What's a nice woman like Bigelow doing making erotic, violent, vampire movies?"

 Bigelow's next film was Zero Dark Thirty, a dramatization of American efforts to find Osama bin Laden.
-Zero Dark Thirty was acclaimed by film critics but also attracted controversy and strong criticism for its allegedly pro-torture stance.
+Zero Dark Thirty was acclaimed by film critics but also attracted controversy and strong criticism for its allegedly protorture stance.
 Bigelow won the New York Film Critics Circle Award for Best Director for the film, making her the first woman to win the award twice.
 She had already won previously for directing The Hurt Locker.
 She was also the first woman to receive the National Board of Review Award for Best Director.